moein72002/AKS/README.md

 If you encouter "size mismatch for vision_model.embeddings.patch_embedding.weight", you can refer to this [issue](https://github.com/LLaVA-VL/LLaVA-NeXT/issues/246#issuecomment-2362829804) to solve it.

-We use the [lmms_eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) library to evaluate performance.
+We use [lmms_eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) library to evaluate performance.
 You can follow their instruction to install the evaluation enviroment.

 ```Shell
 git clone https://github.com/EvolvingLMMs-Lab/lmms-eval